Guest-615695028/Guest-615695028/en/grammar.md

 > What eats that man?
 > What does that man eat?

-Do-support differentiate the latter question from the former, so it shall be mandated at most when:
+Do-support differentiate the latter question from the former, so it shall be mandated at most when and only when:
 1. Imperative "Do not" (even the verb _to be_)
 3. In Word questions, The subject is not "I", "we", "thou", "ye", "he", "she", and "they" (only nominative forms differ from obliques other than "who"/"whom") and nothing follows the subject.
 4. In Yes-no questions, The subject is not a single pronoun.